pgaljan/productPlanner/README.md

 - improved phase management with forecast measures like revenue and margin
 - visuals displaying revenue/margin against project expenditure
 - deliver a nice roadmap chart of phases
-- deliver a more elegant way of adding workstreams
 - deliver mermaid markup for hierarchy visualization

 #### Structure planner does not...